 John Paul Jones’ Cruise and the Capture of the Drake – 7 March 1778

 Jones did not enjoy the reputation of an admirable man.
-Born in Scotland and the son of the Earl of Selkirk’s gardener, he had gone to sea as a young teenager, and had then undertaken a number of voyages to the West Indies.
-Having risen through the merchant ranks he first ran into trouble when he flogged a ship’s carpenter so viciously that the man’s death on his voyage home to Scotland was attributed to this punishment.
-After being arrested and imprisoned in Kirkcudbright during 1770 Jones was released on bail and fled back to sea, but not two years went by before he cut down another man in a dispute over wages.
-Still fearing a trial in the civil court as a result of the first death, Jones, or the plain John Paul as he then was, decamped to America.
-At the exquisitely named Piscataway in New Jersey he managed to talk himself into the command of a privateer by claiming an intensive knowledge of the Scottish coast.
-About this time he also added the additional surname Jones to John Paul.
+Born in Scotland and the son of the Earl of Selkirk’s gardener, he had gone to sea as a young teenager and undertaken several voyages to the West Indies.
+Having risen through the merchant ranks he had first run afoul of the authorities after flogging a ship’s carpenter so viciously that the man’s death on his voyage home to Scotland had been attributed to this punishment.
+After being arrested and imprisoned in Kirkcudbright during 1770, Jones had been released on bail and fled back to sea, but not two years had gone by before he had cut down another man in a dispute over wages.
+Still fearing a trial in the civil court because of the first death, Jones, or the plain John Paul as he was then known, had decamped to America.
+At the exquisitely named Piscataway in New Jersey he had managed to talk himself into the command of a privateer by claiming an intensive knowledge of the Scottish coast, and at about this time he also added the additional surname of Jones to John Paul.

-After sailing from Brest in the Ranger Jones quickly captured or destroyed four small vessels in the Irish Sea.
-However, when he attempted to cut the four-pounder naval sloop Drake 20, Commander George Burdon, out of Carrickfergus Bay on the night of the 20th he misjudged the weather conditions and was forced to cut his cable and flee empty-handed after the anchor had been let go in a most disadvantageous position.
-Jones later claimed that the man detailed for the task of casting the anchor had been drunk, and that his officers, rather than inspiring the crew on this occasion had unintentionally encouraged the indiscipline because they felt that there was no financial inducement in taking on a King’s ship.
+After sailing from Brest in the Ranger, Jones quickly captured or destroyed four small vessels in the Irish Sea, and on the morning of 20 April he appeared off the Carrickfergus lighthouse to discover the four-pounder naval sloop Drake 20, Commander George Burdon, in the bay.
+This vessel, along with the frigate Boston 32, Captain William Duddingston, and the armed ship Harpy 20, had earlier been ordered by the Admiralty to patrol the St. George’s Channel in protection of the trade.
+Requesting a pilot and then detaining a fishing boat and her crew who had come alongside, Jones sailed into the bay at 1.30 the next morning to close up on the Drake, but he had misjudged the weather conditions and was forced to cut his cable and flee after the anchor had been let go in a most disadvantageous position.
+He would later claim that the man detailed for the task of casting the anchor had been drunk, and that his officers, rather than inspiring the crew on this occasion, had unintentionally encouraged the indiscipline because they felt that there were no financial inducements in attempting the capture of a King’s ship.

-Jones next decided that it would be a good plan to kidnap his father’s ex-employer Lord Selkirk from his estate near Kirkcudbright and use him as a hostage in return for the release of a number of American prisoners, or more possibly for a bounteous ransom.
-This plot failed when his lordship was inconveniently found to be away from home.
+Jones next decided that it would be a good idea to kidnap his father’s ex-employer, Lord Selkirk, from his estate near Kirkcudbright and to use him as a hostage in return for the release of a number of American prisoners, or even for a bounteous ransom.
+Arriving in Kirkcudbright Bay at 10 a.m., his plot failed when His Lordship was inconveniently found to be absent from his residence, the House of St. Mary Isle; he was in fact in London.
 Even so, Jones’ men did not hesitate to terrorise the pregnant Lady Selkirk into giving up the family silver, although this was apparently against the wishes of their commander who fancied himself a gentleman above such piracy.
-That evening a number of fishing boats were taken off Belfast Loch, but being determined to accomplish something more worthwhile than harassing the local aristocracy and fishermen, Jones returned to Carrickfergus Bay on the morning of the 24th where he found the Drake still at anchor.
+That evening several fishing boats were taken off Belfast Loch but being determined to accomplish something more worthwhile than harassing the local aristocracy and fishermen, Jones returned to Carrickfergus Bay on the morning of the 24th where he found the Drake still at anchor.

-Upon the appearance off the harbour of the Ranger the aged Commander Burdon of the Drake brought the British sloop out of his anchorage at 7 a.m. and began working his way up against the light northerly breeze and tide to investigate.
-With progress slow Burdon despatched a midshipman and a gunner’s mate with six men in a boat to ask the stranger’s captain his business.
-Why he did so was a mystery, as given the odd occurrence a few days before when the Ranger had tried to anchor alongside his sloop before fleeing he was clearly aware that an American privateer was in the vicinity.
-Indeed, the night before he had embarked several score soldiers and locals to boost his crew number from one hundred-odd to one hundred and fifty-four.
-In any event, Jones hid his men below decks until the boat came alongside the Ranger and then un-chivalrously imprisoned the occupants and stood out to sea.
+Upon the appearance off the harbour of the Ranger, the aged Commander Burdon brought the British sloop out of her anchorage at 7 a.m. and began working his way up against the light northerly breeze and tide to investigate.
+With progress slow, Burdon despatched a midshipman and a gunner’s mate with six men in a boat to ask the stranger’s captain his business.
+Why he did so was a mystery, as given the odd occurrence a few days before when the Ranger had tried to anchor alongside his sloop before fleeing, he was clearly aware that an American privateer was in the vicinity; indeed, the night before he had embarked several score soldiers and locals to boost his crew from one hundred-odd to one hundred and fifty-four.
+Not being a man to stand on ceremony, Jones simply hid his men below decks until the boat came alongside the Ranger and then un-chivalrously imprisoned the occupants and stood out to sea.

-The loss of this junior officer and the gunner’s mate was a major blow to Commander Burdon, for not only was his existing crew mainly composed of pressed men and landsmen, let alone the new volunteers who had come aboard the night before, but he was also devoid of a lieutenant, George Stoddard having died of a fever two days earlier.
-Also missing was the boatswain, who had been killed whilst employed in the Impress Service, and the master’s mate and the gunner, who were hospitalised in Portsmouth.
-The latter in particular would be badly missed, as the Drake’s powder was found to be poor and an insufficient number of cartridges would be provided for the cannon and muskets by the inexperienced acting-gunner, mainly for want of paper.
-At least the situation was somewhat alleviated when a recently married naval lieutenant by the name of William Dobbs came aboard at 1 p.m. to volunteer his services.
-He brought with him a letter addressed from Whitehaven to the Mayor of Belfast giving details of the American privateer’s attack on the Cumbrian port and a description of that vessel.
+The loss of this junior officer and the gunner’s mate was a major blow to Commander Burdon, for not only was his existing crew mainly composed of pressed men and landsmen, let alone the new volunteers who had come aboard the night before, but he was also missing his lieutenant, George Stoddard, who had died of a fever two days earlier.
+Also absent was the boatswain, who had been killed whilst employed in the Impress Service, and the master’s mate and the gunner, who were hospitalised in Portsmouth.
+The latter would be badly missed, as the Drake’s powder was found to be poor, and for want of paper an insufficient number of cartridges would be provided for the cannon and muskets by the inexperienced acting-gunner.
+At least Burdon’s lack of support was somewhat alleviated when a recently married naval lieutenant by the name of William Dobbs came aboard at 1 p.m. to volunteer his services.
+This officer brought with him a letter addressed from Whitehaven to the Mayor of Belfast giving details of the American privateer’s attack on the Cumbrian port and a description of that vessel.
 It was one that matched the stranger.

 The one-sided action was almost an hour old when Captain Burdon was killed by a musket ball to the head and the command devolved upon the sailing master, John Walsh.
 Soon the British sloop was unable to manoeuvre as her helm would not answer, her rigging and sails were in tatters, and three other men had been mortally wounded.
 By now most of the gun crews and small arms men had gone below, being unable to use the cannon or muskets, and only a dozen people remained on deck.
 After an action lasting seventy-four minutes, during which the Drake had the topsail yard and spritsail yard shot away, the sloop’s position was deemed to be hopeless and Mr Walsh agreed that the British colours, which had already been shot away twice, should come down.